 Depression is similar, shared by millions yet unique to each person.
 The mental tapes of self-castigation, concern over potential loss, being unloved, and the inevitable underlying thread of being a failure and unworthy of life provide a description for what depression has been for me.
 Some of those aspects may resonate with others, but they are not the whole story.

 Medication, counseling, diet changes, various books on mental life have all been part of the journey.
 All of these attempts at intervention have been helpful in their own way, even the unhelpful medication, having provided building blocks to where I’m at today.

-2. Not every intervention works the same for everyone.
-Whether it’s medication, prayer/meditation, physical activity, etc., each will work differently because we are all composed of a unique combination of personal narratives, histories and social supports.
+- Not every intervention works the same for everyone.
+Whether it’s medication, prayer, meditation, physical activity, etc., each will work differently because we are all composed of a unique combination of personal narratives, histories and social supports.

-None of these statements are intended as universal.
+None of these statements are intended as universal for anyone walking with depression.
 They’re lessons, as much a part of the journey as the depression itself has been.
 Each of our stories is a reflection of who we are, what we see and what we are striving to uncover.
 Whatever parable of the mind is being written, with its shades of light and dark, the result is always worthy of the life it is living in.

 Mindfulness & Acceptance Workbook for Depression by Kirk Strosahl